terjanq/Tiny-XSS-Payloads/README.md

 # Tiny-XSS-Payloads
-Repository containing tiny XSS payloads for different contexts.
+A collection of short XSS payloads that can be used in different contexts.

 The DEMO available here: <https://terjanq.github.io/Tiny-XSS-Payloads/index.html>